naviret/movie-app-frontend/README.md

 # Movie Recommendation App Frontend

 This repository is the frontend for a movie recommendation app built using `React`.

+The deployment link is here: https://movie-app-frontend.up.railway.app/ .

 This app is composed of three web pages that follow the structure shown below.

 ```
 .